Perpignan: Climate

-Perpignan has a typical Mediterranean climate (Köppen Csa) similar to much of the Mediterranean coastline of France.
-One might expect rain to be rare in the city, but in fact the annual precipitation levels are similar to the national average.
-However, the city is known for its patchy rains, with weeks or even months of rain falling in a matter of hours, followed by weeks and weeks without a drop of water.
+Perpignan has a typical hot-summer Mediterranean climate (Köppen Csa), similar to much of the Mediterranean coastline of France.
+One might expect rain to be rare in the city, but the annual precipitation levels are similar to the national average.
+However, the city is known for its patchy rains, with weeks or even months of rain falling in a matter of hours, followed by several weeks without a drop of water.
 Perpignan experiences very hot summers and fairly mild winters.
-For decades, there has been no snow most of the time and temperatures can reach 40 °C (104 °F).
-Most of the precipitation occurs in the cold season, with extremely dry summers.
-A fresh north-westerly wind often blows, the Tramontana (French: Tramontane, pronounced [tʁamɔ̃tan]), keeping the sky clear much of the time, resulting in high annual sunshine.
-But the presence of this wind makes winters colder than they should be from the geographical position of the city.
+Temperatures can reach 40 °C (104 °F), while there has been little snow for decades.
+Most precipitation occurs in the cold season, with summers being extremely dry.
+A fresh north-westerly wind often blows, the Tramontana (French: Tramontane, pronounced [tʁamɔ̃tan]), keeping the sky clear much of the time and resulting in high annual sunshine.
+But the presence of this wind makes winters colder than would be expected from the geographical position of the city.